 NSF Engines development awards

-In May 2023, NSF awarded the first-ever NSF Engines development awards to 44 unique teams spanning 46 U.S. states and territories and run by businesses, nonprofits, universities and other organizations.
-In April 2024, NSF awarded another 14 NSF Engines development awards to a subset of the NSF Engines semifinalists and finalists, bringing the total number of NSF Engines Development Awards to 58.
-Through these up to $1 million planning awards, NSF is seeding the future for communities to grow their regional economies through research and partnerships.
-These two-year awards will unleash ideas, talent, pathways and resources to create vibrant innovation ecosystems across the United States.
+In May 2023, NSF awarded the first-ever NSF Engines development awards to 44 teams.
+In April 2024, NSF awarded another 14 development awards to a subset of the NSF Engines semifinalists and finalists, bringing the total to 58.
+Learn more about the NSF Engines development awards.

 NSF Engines review and selection information